 Sedums can grow well even when you do not put fertilizer on the soil.
 While it is not a bad decision to put fertilizer, you should look at the ingredients.
 Some ingredients are not good for succulents but some can help them bloom.

 Fertilizers that are rich in nitrogen are a good option for succulents.
 Since they promote the grouping of plants, you need to watch them carefully.
 Just apply about 2.54cm over the soil.

 Put fertilizer only during spring to keep your plant at its best.
 Remember do not expose your sedum seeds to extreme heat.
 During their first few weeks, you want to keep them under shade and just enough sunlight to make them grow.

 Pests and diseases

 Pest and diseases are common problems in succulents.
-You need to watch out for rotten roots especially during the winter and rainy seasons.
-If you have just planted your sedum, make sure you don’t water them too much as they can rot too.
+You need to watch out for rotten roots, especially during the winter and rainy seasons.
+If you have just planted your sedum, make sure you don’t water them too much as it can rot too.